 All Food Systems majors/tracks begin with a core set of classes about food system components and interactions.
 Topics include food system sustainability, plant production, plant identification, some biology and chemistry, soil science, agroecosystems, also some communications or management.
 In addition to core classes, students will focus more deeply on coursework related to their chosen track.

-Classes vary for each track in the Food Systems major.
-Below is a sample 4-Year Academic Plan for each track:
+Classes vary for each track in the Food Systems major; you can see sample 4-Year Academic Plans for each on the right-hand sidebar of the University Catalog page for the Food Systems major.

 After you're admitted to CFANS, you'll work with an academic advisor to enroll in classes that fulfill this major's requirements.
 For more details about this major, see the Food Systems website.